Funding to increase understanding and minimise the impact of brain tumours on those affected.

 Funding of up to £300,000 per project for up to 3 years.

-This funding scheme aims to address these issues and improve the quality of life of those diagnosed with a brain tumour.
-Applications must have a direct and measurable benefit to quality of life and projects must focus on measuring and minimizing the impact that brain tumours have on people's lives.
+Applications MUST have a direct and measurable benefit to quality of life and projects must focus on minimizing the impact that brain tumours have on people's lives.

-We are seeking applications that increase our understanding of quality of life issues and could lead to a reduction in the burden of these issues.
+We are seeking applications that will increase our understanding of quality of life issues, in particular the range of symptoms that affect a person’s emotional well-being, and could lead to a reduction in the burden of these issues.
 The project can focus on any part of the patient pathway from diagnosis to remission and survivorship, or end of life care.

 Applications could include but are not limited to: